 Exciting New Features for the Library of the Future

-Like today’s most contemporary libraries, the revitalized Bata Library will offer many diverse social and experiential opportunities with the aim to promote community and a sense of belonging – one of the hallmarks of a Trent education.
+Like today’s most contemporary libraries, the revitalized Bata Library offers many diverse social and experiential opportunities with the aim to promote community and a sense of belonging – one of the hallmarks of a Trent education.
 Trent is also known for our collaborative learning environment.
-The new library will build on this environment by allowing students to move seamlessly from collaborative engagement in class to collaborative study spaces in the library.
-Trent’s library of the future will also be well-equipped to ensure our students, faculty and staff can meet future demands around technology and new models of educational delivery.
-New technological infrastructure is also being explored, which will allow users to search everything within Trent’s resources and outside of Trent at the same time – ensuring all materials can be accessed anytime, anywhere.
+The new library builds on this environment by allowing students to move seamlessly from collaborative engagement in class to collaborative study spaces in the library.
+Trent’s library of the future is also well-equipped to ensure our students, faculty and staff can meet future demands around technology and new models of educational delivery.
+New technological infrastructure allows users to search everything within Trent’s resources and outside of Trent at the same time – ensuring all materials can be accessed anytime, anywhere.

-Features to look for in Trent’s new library of the future include:
+Features to Trent’s new library of the future include:

 - An entrepreneurship and social innovation centre – providing a valuable site for social engagement in experiential learning, and development of new experiential learning projects and work placements for students

-- Various locations for the carefully selected book and non-print collections – our modernized library will feature both print collections and modern and expanding digital resources
+- Various locations for the carefully selected book and non-print collections – our modernized library features both print collections and modern and expanding digital resources

 - Three research centres: Trent Centre for Aging and Society; Indigenous Environmental Studies Institute; Canadian Centre for Environmental Modelling in Chemistry

-- Two visualization labs – many disciplines are engaging with art and technology through new mediums, such as gaming, and Trent's new lab will allow for the creation of more sophisticated visualization tools – including virtual realities, 3D printing – for teaching and research
+- Two visualization labs – many disciplines are engaging with art and technology through new mediums, such as gaming, and Trent's new lab allows for the creation of more sophisticated visualization tools – including virtual realities, 3D printing – for teaching and research

 - A wide selection of interactive student spaces (group and individual) to promote social engagement and collaborative learning - spaces like this are central to modern libraries